MattDoesAThing/yuzu-wiki/FAQ.md

 * When launching a game, the shader cache is loaded.
 To speed up this process there exists an additional "precompiled" cache.
 This cache may get reset every time you update yuzu or install a new GPU driver.
 The precompiled cache will then be compiled from scratch, causing a longer load time.

-Currently, the Vulkan renderer does not have a disk shader cache.
-This means that subsequent game loads will require the building of shaders each time.
+Vulkan and OpenGL have separate caches, but different OpenGL backends share the same cache.
+This means that on Nvidia you can build up shaders with less stutter on GLASM, then use GLSL for more performance.

 `IMPORTANT: Since the cache stores parts of the game, we don't condone sharing or downloading these, since it is considered piracy`